AmosNimos/change-directory-plus/README.md

 	(not yet available)

 ## Features currently in development (Not yet implemented to the repository):
-	 Edit a line of text in a file.
 	 Create new file
 	 Lunch application
 	 (working) Rename files and directorys